Recently/WeCantTalk/README.md

 - Bot joins voice but doesn’t speak?
 Ensure FFmpeg is correctly installed and audio is returned from the API.
 - Getting `400 Bad Request`?
 Confirm your voice name is valid with `!listvoices`.
+- Getting `500 Internal Server Error`?
+Confirm your language code is valid.
 - No audio played?
 Make sure your Kokoro TTS container is running and reachable.

 ---